kexiZeroing/kexiZeroing.github.io/src/posts/get-started-with-langchain.md

 };
 ```

+OpenAI’s API is not stateful so each time you sent a request to generate a new chat message, you have to pass back any context that might be necessary to allow the model to answer the query at hand.
 Gives a chain the ability to remember information from previous interactions.
 This is useful for chatbots and conversation bots. `ConversationChain` is a simple type of memory that remembers all previous conversations and adds them as context that is passed to the LLM.

 ```js
 // memory.ts